coreinfrastructure/best-practices-badge/doc/security.md

    XSS, CSS injection, and Ajax injection are countered using Rails' HTML sanitization
    (by default strings are escaped when generating HTML).
-   The program doesn't call out ot the command line or use a routine that directly does so, e.g., there's no call to system()... so command injection won't work either.
+   The program doesn't call out to the command line or use a routine that directly does so, e.g., there's no call to system()... so command injection won't work either.
    The software resists header injection including response splitting;
-   headers are typically not dynamicaly generated, most redirections (using redirect_to) are to static locations, and the rest are based on filtered locations.
+   headers are typically not dynamically generated, most redirections (using redirect_to) are to static locations, and the rest are based on filtered locations.
    We use a restrictive CSP setting to limit damage if all those fail.